namphan2599/unravel123/README.md

-## Debugging is like being the detective in a crime movie where you're also the murderer at the same time.
+## Debugging: Removing the needles from the haystack.